richelbilderbeek/galen_programmeringstavling_stadsbibliotek_uppsala_2022/README.md

 Responsible|What
 -----------|-----------------------------------------------
-SB         | Projection screen at Studium
+SB         | Projection screen at Studium works
-SB         | Projection screen at Fancy Room
-R + SB     | Competitors
+SB         | Projection screen and mic works at Fancy Room R          | [wait until first reply from SB] Do publicity to get competitors SB         | Do publicity to get competitors
-R          | Volunteers to assist the competitors
-SB         | 1 host for questions as drinks, food, etc SB         | Water, cups, 1 bottle of saft and cola and fanta and 7-up ?SB        | Club Mate, which is a typical hackathon drink SB         | Order the pizza, take the delivery to
+R          | [WIP] Get volunteers to assist the competitors SB         | 1 host for questions as drinks, food, etc SB         | Water, cups, 1 bottle of saft and cola and fanta and 7-up ?SB        | Club Mate, which is a typical hackathon drink SB         | Order the pizza, take the delivery to
-R          | Ask MachineGaming for volunteers/coaches
-R          | Ask UMS for volunteers/coaches
+R          | [sent email] Ask MachineGaming for volunteers/coaches R          | [wait until first reply from SB] Ask UMS for volunteers/coaches

 ## Abbreviations

  * R: Richel
  * SB: Stadsbibliotek
  * UMS: Uppsala Makerspace
+ * WIP: Work In Progress